AlejandroPerezPortocarrero/AlejandroPerezPortocarrero.github.io/_pages/about.md

 Welcome to my personal site!

-I am a graduate of the Department of Economics of the Universidad Nacional Mayor de San Marcos (UNMSM).
+I am a graduate of the Department of Economics of the Universidad Nacional Mayor de San Marcos (Lima, Peru).
 My main fields of interest are education, poverty and inequalities, and political economy.

 You can contact me at: <alejandroperezportocarrero@gmail.com> | <alejandrojavier.perez@unmsm.edu.pe>